Wheatley High School (Houston): Post-desegregation

-2000s and 2010s
+2000s through 2020s

 In 2007 a Johns Hopkins University study cited Wheatley as a "dropout factory" where at least 40% of the entering freshman class does not make it to their senior year.

 A new campus for Wheatley High School, designed by Willie Jordan, a Wheatley alum, was under construction in the same plot of land as the first 4900 Market Street campus, although the address changed to 4801 Providence Street.
 The construction ended in fall 2006 and the new campus opened.
 The old 4900 Market Street campus was demolished.
 The new campus's original budget was $35,000,000.
 Construction began in summer 2004 and ended during summer 2006.
 The lead architect was ESPA Architecture, with the lead manager as Gilbane.

 The population of the school increased when Middle College for Technology Careers merged into Wheatley.

 Schools that received students zoned to Wheatley included Davis High School, Furr High School, Barbara Jordan High School, and Reagan High School.
 During that year 58% of children zoned to Kashmere chose to attend a different Houston ISD school.

 The former Carter building later became DeVry Advantage Academy.
 HISD plans to build the permanent Mickey Leland College Preparatory Academy for Young Men on the site of the former Carter Career Center.
 The new building will look similar to the original one.

 In 2019 the school received a failing ranking from the Texas Education Agency (TEA), the only HISD high school to receive that ranking that year.
 Around that period the TEA was attempting to replace the HISD school board, and it could possibly use Wheatley's failing grade as evidence that it should take this action.
 This was the seventh year in a row that the school had a failing grade.
 According to the TEA, any school which does not receive a passing grade in any of the four accountability categories, as Wheatley did, fails its overall accountability grade; this requirement came into effect in 2018.
 Wheatley officials stated that if the rule did not exist, Wheatley would have been ranked a "D".
 In November of that year, TEA Commissioner Mike Morath announced that the appeal for Wheatley was rejected; the basis of the appeal submitted was that student scores should be waived due to Hurricane Harvey, but other schools did not get the waiver for that reason for that year.

+In 2023 the Wheatley school community was not certain whether, in the wake of the TEA taking control of HISD, the TEA would keep the school open.

 Demographics

-In the segregation era Wheatley had one of the highest enrollments of any American high schools reserved for black students as it had about 2,600 students.
+In the segregation era Wheatley had one of the highest enrollments of any American high schools reserved for black students as it had about 3,600 students.

 In 1979 the school's student body had 1,197 blacks, 125 Hispanics, and 8 Whites.